mendhak/gpslogger/README.md

 =========

+The project is based on the new [Android build system](http://tools.android.com/tech-docs/new-build-system/user-guide) plugin for Gradle.
 Feel free to adopt and document your own OS and IDEs.
-These instructions are for Ubuntu 13.10 with IntelliJ 13.1.1
+These instructions are for Ubuntu Linux with IntelliJ 13.1.2 onwards.

 ### Set up your Android Development Environment

 Follow the instructions on the [Android Developer Website](http://developer.android.com/sdk/installing/index.html) to set up your computer for development.

-On Ubuntu 64bit, you'll also need `ia32-libs`, follow [these instructions](http://stackoverflow.com/a/21956268/974369).
+On Ubuntu 64bit, you may also need `ia32-libs`, follow [these instructions](http://stackoverflow.com/a/21956268/974369).
+I did not need this for Ubuntu 14.04.

 ### Get IntelliJ IDEA

 Download and install [IntelliJ IDEA Community Edition](http://www.jetbrains.com/idea/download/index.html), which is free.
-Note that Gradle 1.11 does not work well with anything earlier than 13.1.
+Note that the Android build system version 0.9 does not work well with anything earlier than IntelliJ 13.1.2.

 ### Install Git